openedx/edx-platform/docs/decisions/0008-secret-key-usage.rst

   multiple features to attack if any one usage is more expensive to rotate than others.
-  If you are considering using the ``SECRET_KEY`` in a situation where the act of rotation will be expensive(time, coordination, preparation) you should instead consider using a new unique secret specific to your usecase.
+  If you are considering using the ``SECRET_KEY`` in a situation where the act of rotation will be expensive(time, coordination, preparation) you should instead consider using a new unique secret specific to your use case.